 There are also frescoes from the walls of the small palace and pottery, which prove that the place had been populated for five thousand years.
 There are also exhibits from the Minoan, classical Greek, Roman, Byzantine, Venetian and Turkish periods.

 Opening hours: Wednesday to Monday from 8:30am – 2:30pm, entrance free.

 The long existence of Arhanes testifies to the burial ground of Fourni, a hill about 1 miles (1.5 km) southwest of the village.
 It is the most important prehistoric cemetery in the entire Aegean.

-The complex of the cemetery is extremely interesting, as there are early tholos tombs, dome graves and rectangular tombs from the Prepalatial to the Protopalatial times.
+The complex of the cemetery is fascinating, as there are early tholos tombs, dome graves and rectangular tombs from the Prepalatial to the Protopalatial times.
 In addition, there are six shaft graves surrounded by a Mycenaean wall, the only ones which have been found outside of Mycenae.
 In all of these graves numerous burial offers were found.

 The dome grave (about 1.400-1.350 BC), found at the north end and the only one not looted until our times, had valuable gold, bronze and ivory offers, and must come from a royal burial.
 The finds are located in the archaeological museum of Heraklion.

-Also noteworthy are the buildings for the grave and necropolis cult, the so-called ‘cemetery service’ in the early days and also the view from the necropolis to the surrounding landscape is great.
+Also, noteworthy are the buildings for the grave and necropolis cult, the so-called ‘cemetery service’ in the early days and also the view from the necropolis to the surrounding landscape is great.

-Minoan megaron of Vathypetro3 miles (5 km) south of Arhanes are the ruins of the Minoan megaron of Vathypetro (estate villa), built around 1600 BC.
+3 miles (5 km) south of Arhanes are the ruins of the Minoan megaron of Vathypetro (estate villa), built around 1600 BC.

 The villa is located on the south-west side of Mount Juktas in the area of Livadia.
 From here one have a wonderful view in the middle of the vineyards and on the lower ground.